Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Applications to Deligne's conjecture

-Here we have used the period relation \cite[Theorem 1-(iv)]{Shimura1977} between Petersson norms and product of motivic periods for $\GL_2$.
-Note that the regularity assumptions here imply the ones on $\itSigma_\infty$ and $\itPsi_\infty$ in Theorem \ref{T:Main}.
-Therefore, by Theorem \ref{T:Main} we have
+{Note that the three cases of the regularity assumptions considered in (\ref{E:regularity 3}) correspond, case by case and in the same order, to those in (\ref{E:regularity 2}) imposed on $\itSigma_\infty$ and $\itPsi_\infty$.} Therefore, by Theorem \ref{T:Main} we have